Do you have big plans to move to an off-grid property, and start an adventure of your own? That is so exciting!

 You might also want to invest in energy-saving appliances and machinery, now you still have the time (and the internet, and the easy delivery system) to shop around.
 Good quality tools for garden and DIY work are worth their weight in gold as well.

-6. Do research about permaculture, homesteading and off-grid living
+6. research permaculture, homesteading and off-grid living

 In the few years before we moved off the grid, we'd almost exclusively ask for books as present.
 We got books for our birthdays, books for our wedding, books as going-away gifts as well.
 I am proud to say we now own a nice collection of books about permaculture, gardening, growing your own food, homesteading and much more.
 Some books were awesome to learn from, others are still used regularly for their clear how-to's or helpful pictures.
 The first year we spent here, the lack of internet allowed us to do so much more reading.
 Thankfully, we also downloaded information of the internet - e-books from homesteaders, plans from off-grid websites and other general information that came in handy.